golangmastery/GopherLabs/StandardLib/Reading_the_file_into_a_string.md

+---
+layout: default
+title: Reading the file into a string
+parent: Golang for Beginners - Standard Library
+nav_order: 38
+---

 # Reading the file into a string

 - In the previous recipes, we saw the reading from Stdin and the opening of the file.